Cloud Provider Traffic Share in Q1 2026: AWS, Google Cloud, and Azure's Share of Internet Traffic

 What is the difference between cloud revenue share and traffic share?

-Cloud revenue share measures how much companies spend on each provider's services.
+Revenue share measures how much companies spend.
 Traffic share measures how many bytes each provider's network actually carries.
-Revenue share favors providers with expensive premium services (AWS leads at 29%).
-Traffic share favors providers with high-bandwidth workloads.
-For example, Meta carries 1.62% of global traffic (from Facebook, Instagram, WhatsApp) but doesn't sell cloud services, so it has 0% cloud revenue share.
+Revenue favors providers with expensive premium services (AWS leads at 29%).
+Traffic favors providers with bandwidth-heavy workloads.
+Meta carries 1.62% of global traffic from Facebook, Instagram, and WhatsApp but doesn't sell cloud services, so it has 0% cloud revenue share.
 Revenue data comes from financial reports and analyst firms like Synergy Research.
-Traffic data comes from network telemetry sources like Cloudflare Radar.
+Traffic data comes from network telemetry like Cloudflare Radar.